Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: introduction

 In Ref.~\cite{cong2019}, quantum convolutional neural networks (QCNNs) have been proposed to recognize symmetry-protected topological (SPT) phases \cite{pollmann2010,chen2011} with reduced sample complexity compared to the direct measurement of SOPs.
 Such QCNNs can be trained to identify characteristics of SPT phases from training data \cite{cong2019,caro2022,liu2023}.
 Alternatively, QCNNs can be analytically constructed to mimic renormalization-group flow \cite{cong2019,lake2022}, a method for classifying quantum phases \cite{sachdev2011}.
 A shallow QCNN has been implemented on a 7-qubit superconducting quantum processor in Ref.~\cite{herrmann2022}.
 This QCNN has exhibited robustness against incoherent errors on the NISQ device which allowed for the recognition of a SPT phase with a higher fidelity than the direct measurement of SOPs.
 However, the propagation of errors leads to a rapid growth of error density in deeper QCNNs due to the reduction of qubit number from one QCNN layer to the next, which represents a central problem.

-Here we overcome this problem by constructing QCNNs that can recognize SPT phases of a generalized cluster-Ising model in the presence of incoherent errors.
-Apart from recognizing SPT phases from topologically trivial phases as previously shown in Refs.~\cite{cong2019,herrmann2022,lake2022,liu2023}, we newly demonstrate that QCNNs constructed here can distinguish two SPT phases from one another.
+Here we overcome this problem by designing QCNNs for generalized cluster-Ising models that can tolerate incoherent errors.
+The QCNN circuits are constructed by alternating layers, which mimic renormalization-group flow, and new layers, which correct incoherent errors.
+Due to the tolerance to errors, the QCNNs recognize SPT phases of exact ground states provided access to only noisy states, which approximate the former on NISQ devices.
+Apart from distinguishing SPT phases from topologically trivial phases as previously shown in Refs.~\cite{cong2019,herrmann2022,lake2022,liu2023}, we newly demonstrate that QCNNs constructed here can recognize two SPT phases from one another.

 Using matrix product state (MPS) simulations, we show that the QCNN output is robust against symmetry-breaking errors below a threshold error probability.
 This enables new quantum phase recognition capabilities for QCNNs in scenarios where SOPs and previous QCNN designs \cite{cong2019} are impractical.
 SOPs rapidly vanish with an increasing length for any probability of symmetry-breaking errors \cite{groot2022}, whereas the QCNN proposed in Ref.~\cite{cong2019} rapidly concentrates symmetry-breaking errors with increasing depth leading to a vanishing output for any error probability.